 Crowned “Australia’s Best Beach in 2018”, it would be rude not to include Nudey Beach on the list of top Instagrammable locations near Cairns.
 This stunning coral beach is at Fitzroy Island, located just 45 minutes from Cairns via ferry, making it an accessible and popular island escape for tourists and locals alike.
-After you capture that postcard-perfect picture to brag on social media, explore the other equally scenic parts of the island, including The Summit Track, rope swing on the beach and onboard the luxurious Eye Spy catamaran for a dreamy sunset sail.
+After you capture that postcard-perfect picture to brag on social media, explore the other equally scenic parts of the island, including The Summit Track and cocktails at Foxy’s.

 If natural swimming holes are more your thing, look no further than the rainforest retreat of Josephine Falls.
 Located in the Wooroonooran National Park, immerse yourself in the natural beauty of World Heritage-listed rainforest as you glide down natural water slides, hang from vine swings or lounge on giant granite boulders.
 There are also several walking tracks in the area, including the eastern approach to Queensland’s highest mountain, Mt Bartle Frere.

 Two words: Walshs Pyramid.
 The best part about this “Insta-worthy” photoshoot location is you won’t even break a sweat capturing the highest freestanding natural pyramid in the world.
 Let your imagination run wild with photo ideas, from minivans and skateboards to holding hands and simply walking along the sugarcane lined Behana Gorge Road.
 Afterward, venture to Behana Gorge itself to cool off and grab a holiday snap diving into the refreshing crystal clear water.